PROGRAMME

 11:45AM

-ROUND TABLE: The Disconnect Between Humanity and Nature - Contemporary Philosophical Perspectives
+The Disconnect Between Humanity and Nature - Contemporary Philosophical Perspectives

 This round table will reflect on the transformative potential of rethinking our relationship with nature to address the contemporary ecological crisis, examining the philosophical perspectives that identify this crisis as a fundamental problem of coexistence rather than as a mere technical error.
 Current philosophical thinking converges on diagnosing that "the cause of the ecological crisis is a problem of coexistence" that requires "a radical paradigm shift" to overcome dominant anthropocentrism.